hernantz/blog/content/djangos-signal-to-noise-ratio.md

 ## Signal

-Truth be told, signals have broather applications that cannot be replaced by extending a single method.
+Truth be told, signals have broader applications that cannot be replaced by extending a single method.

 For example, when you have to track changes in `ManyToManyField` fields